MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 The application manifest contains a definition of all the attributes of an application object in the Microsoft identity platform.
 It also serves as a mechanism for updating the application object.
 For more info on the Application entity and its schema, see the [Graph API Application entity documentation](/graph/api/resources/application).

 You can configure an app's attributes through the Microsoft Entra admin center or programmatically using [Microsoft Graph API](/graph/api/resources/application) or [Microsoft Graph PowerShell SDK](/powershell/module/microsoft.graph.applications/?view=graph-powershell-1.0&preserve-view=true).
-However, there are some scenarios where you'll need to edit the app manifest to configure an app's attribute.
+However, there are some scenarios where you need to edit the app manifest to configure an app's attribute.
 These scenarios include:

 * If you registered the app as Microsoft Entra multi-tenant and personal Microsoft accounts, you can't change the supported Microsoft accounts in the UI.
 Instead, you must use the application manifest editor to change the supported account type.
 * To define permissions and roles that your app supports, you must modify the application manifest.